-- Guidelines for Plantation Fire Protection (FESA 2011) - Code of Practice for Timber Plantations in Western Australia' - Boyup Brook Firebreak Notice
+- Guidelines for Plantation Fire Protection (FESA 2011) - Code of Practice for Timber Plantations in Western Australia' - Boyup Brook Firebreak Notice development will be managed by a fire cooperative, which includes fire equipment in the locality and trained personnel.

 It is recommended that the Shire conditionally approve the proposed Pine Tree Farm application, as it is not expected to impact on landscape characteristics and it is expected to be managed to ensure compliance with regulatory standards, particularly bushfire.